cferdinandi/adventure/content/rules.md

 At the start of each game, a problem arises that needs the help of a group of adventurers.
 The *Guide* reads the game introduction to the players.

-Feel free to use toys, props, sketches and drawings, and fun voices to add to the excitement and mystery.
+Feel free to use toys, props, sketches/drawings, and fun voices to add to the excitement and mystery.
 I've also put together **[a few dozen printable creatures](/downloads)** you can use for your adventures.

 Here's an example from **[Lacey the Luck Dragon](/adventures/lacey-the-luck-dragon/)**: